 Ph.D.
 Programs in Health Professions Education

 The need to improve the capacity for training health professionals has increased globally, and in parallel, doctoral level programs for health professions educators is also increasing.
-Based on the work of Ara Tekian, Ph.D., M.H.P.E., Associate Professor and Director of International Affairs in the Department of Medical Education, and Associate Dean for International Affairs, University of Illinois College of Medicine at Chicago, a list of 24 doctoral programs were identified worldwide that offer a Ph.D. in health professions education (HPE) or medical education.
+Based on the work of Ara Tekian, Ph.D., M.H.P.E., Professor and Director of International Affairs in the Department of Medical Education, and Associate Dean for the Office of International Education, University of Illinois College of Medicine at Chicago, a list of 24 doctoral programs were identified worldwide that offer a Ph.D. in health professions education (HPE) or medical education.
 Programs were identified through a web-search, electronic communication with the directors of these programs, interviews with doctoral students and/or graduates of such programs as well as a literature review using the terms “doctoral programs in HPE,” “Ph.D. in medical education,” “Ph.D. in HPE,” and “doctorate and HPE” to locate publications about doctoral programs in HPE.

 The inclusion criteria for any program listed in this study was the existence of a structured or an unstructured, but sponsored, doctoral program offered in English, Dutch, German, French, or Turkish (Tekian, 2014).
 The work of Dr. Tekian and Anthony Artino, Ph.D., describes four pathways to doctoral degrees in relevant academic disciplines although the degree title may not contain the term ‘health professions education’.
 Students can enroll in structured doctoral programs requiring the completion of courses, research, publications, and a dissertation/thesis (traditional “North American model”); complete a thesis consisting of four to six published papers on one topic in peer-reviewed journals and a thesis defense (traditional “European model”); pursue full- or part-time employment in HPE research, while under formal supervision of one to two professors to complete a thesis; or pursue a Ph.D. in medical sciences with research projects relevant to medical education or HPE (Tekian & Artino, 2014).